Dannyps/feup-sdis-2/README.md

 ### State

-In order to view the state of the peer, such which files were backed up, run the state service.
+In order to view the state of the peer, such as which files were backed up, run the state service.

 ```bash
 ./run_app.sh state <RMI_ID>